 Created in 1898, it was originally an experimental garden, and offers now a good insight view of lemur species, as well as a selection of Madagascar’s flora.
 The park is a project of the primate department of the Duke University and makes a sensational effort in lemur breeding and conservation.
 Lemur will come to eat bananas in your hands.
 Operated by the non-profit organization Madagascar Fauna & Flora Group (MFG), 100% of the proceeds from your visit to Park Ivoloina directly support conservation and education efforts in eastern Madagascar.

 Want more wildlife?
 Check out our tours webpage to even more animal experiences in Madagascar.
 Follow us on Facebook, Twitter, Google+, and Instagram to stay up-to-date on even more great ideas and places to visit around our Island.
 Don’t forget to never miss an update.

 Join Our Conversation

 Member of the Tour Operators Association «TOP Madagascar»

 NDAO I-TRAVEL MADAGASCAR AND "NdaoMadaShop"

 INBOUND TOUR OPERATOR OF EXCEPTIONAL TRIPS TO MADAGASCAR.
 WE CREATE MEMORABLE WILDLIFE TOURS AND BEACH HOLIDAYS.
-SALE OF MADAGASCAR SPICES, JEWELRY AND SAPPHIRE
+SALE OF MADAGASCAR SPICES, VANILLA BEANS, CHOCOLATE AND COCOA PRODUCTS

 NDAO I-TRAVEL, Madagascar, Antananarivo, LOT VR 30 Ambohidraserika Mahazoarivo